 We are reader supported and may earn a small commission on some (but not all) links within our content to products we think will genuinely help our readers at no extra cost to you.

-If you’re looking to kickstart your fitness regime, there’s nothing quite like a fitness program or app to help provide structure, guidance, and motivation.
+If you’re looking to kickstart your fitness regime, there’s nothing quite like an online fitness program or app to help provide structure, guidance, and motivation.

 They’ve come a long way in recent years and the quality of exercise programming, coupled with fancy tech, means the world of online exercise is undoubtedly thriving.

 From celebrity-led live classes to fitness apps built using A.I. algorithms, we wanted to get to the bottom of which ones are really worth the money.